-When you learn you’re pregnant with twins you will probably automatically have images of little girls or boys dressed in adorable matching outfits with cutesy names like Betty and Betsy.
-That is certainly the sweetest sight…for about the first four year of their lives.
+When you learn you’re pregnant with twins, you will probably automatically have images of little girls or boys dressed in adorable matching outfits with cutesy names like Betty and Betsy.
+That is certainly the sweetest sight… for about the first four years of their lives.
 But then they grow up and are still stuck with those cutesy names.
 Even worse, if they haven’t been able to develop their own identities, they might even still dress alike.

 Look at it this way; can you imagine if Gwenyth Paltrow had given birth to twins?
 Apple is silly enough.
 Apple and Orange?
 Apple and Cherry?
 I think you get the point.

 For some parents, they decided to follow the alphabet order in regards to which baby came out when.
-So let’s say you pick and A name for Baby One like Andrew, once Baby Two makes an appearance, try a B name like Bradley.
-That’s a great way to make sure both babies have a great start to developing their own identities because they’re not sharing a letter with their sibling.
-They have their very own name, in no way linked to that of their twin.
+So let’s say you pick an A name for Baby One like Andrew, once Baby Two makes an appearance, try a B name like Bradley.
+That’s a great way to make sure both babies have a great start in developing their own identities because they’re not sharing a letter with their sibling.
+They have their very own names, in no way linked to that of their twin.

 Stay away from names that sound alike, especially if your twins are identical.
 Darcy and Marcy might make it harder for even you to keep them straight, never mind other people.
-You don’t want to be chastising your child Darcy for bad behaviour someone told you about only to learn they got the name wrong and Marcy was the perpetrator.
-If this happens often enough it could cause resentment between the twins and make them even more determined to assert their individuality, maybe at the cost of their sibling relationship.
+You don’t want to be chastising your child Darcy for bad behavior someone told you about, only to learn they got the name wrong and Marcy was the perpetrator.
+If this happens often enough, it could cause resentment between the twins and make them even more determined to assert their individuality, maybe at the cost of their sibling relationship.

-Another popular option parents use are names in the same category, like flowers or places such as Lily and Rose or Virginia and Georgia.
-Though try to avoid going too far with the ‘same category’ names or you might end up with Jack Daniels and Sam Buca, unless of course you have a stash of money set aside for therapy and rehab bills.
-You can still have fun with the names of your twins just restrain yourself from doing it at their expense.
+Another popular option for parents are names in the same category, like flowers or places such as Lily and Rose, or Virginia and Georgia.
+Though try to avoid going too far with the ‘same category’ names or you might end up with Jack Daniels and Sam Buca unless, of course, you have a stash of money set aside for therapy and rehab bills.
+You can still have fun with the names of your twins, just restrain yourself from doing it at their expense.

-Trying focusing on your baby and let them guide you in what to name them.
+Try focusing on your baby, and let them guide you in what to name them.
 Many babies just have a certain look about them that lend themselves to certain names.
 Follow your gut.
 It will be kind of difficult to name your baby ‘Angel’ if they cry a lot, though it might work if you’re going for irony.
-You would certainly expect as peaceful, easy tempered baby to be called ‘Angel’.
+You would certainly expect as a peaceful, easy tempered baby to be called ‘Angel’.

 1. Jacob, Joshua